-• By email: nhiltz1@partners.org
+By email: nhiltz1@partners.org

-Surgery Pre-Registration
+Surgery pre-registration

 Before you come to Newton-Wellesley Hospital for surgery, you must complete your pre-registration.
-We encourage you to call us at 617-243-6122 before your pre-admission visit.
-Otherwise, a member of our registration staff will call you three to five days before this appointment.
+We encourage you to call us at 617-243-6122.
+Otherwise, a member of our registration staff will call you.